Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Results

-\paragraph{Instruction-Tuned Models are less Calibrated.} Instruction-tuned models display poorer calibration between uncertainty and hallucinations, as reflected by their higher rates of high-certainty hallucinations.
-For example, for the Mistral model with the probability certainty measure on the child setting, approximately $20\%$ of hallucinations have a certainty value of $\mathbf{0.5}$ or higher.
+Instruction-tuned models display poorer calibration between uncertainty and hallucinations, as reflected by Figure \ref{fig:hallucination-analysis}.
+For example, for the Mistral model with the probability measure, approximately $20\%$ of hallucinations have a certainty value of $\mathbf{0.5}$ or higher.
 In contrast, for the Mistral-Instruct model, around $20\%$ of hallucinations have a certainty value of $\mathbf{0.9}$ or higher.
-These results are shown in the upper-left subfigure and the upper-third-from-the-left subfigure of Figure \ref{fig:Hallucinations from miss knowledge vs. hallucinations regardless of knowledge vs. non-hallucination-knowledge classification}.
 Similar results are found with Llama and Gemma models (Appendix \ref{appendix-Certain HK+ Exist Additional Results}).

 These results suggest that certainty-based methods may be less effective in these models.
 These findings align with prior work noticing poor calibration after instruction tuning \citep{gpt4} and underscore the need for improved detection methods tailored to instruction-tuned models.